-Electronic devices are not being used to bypass security in short term thefts
+Electronic devices are not being used to bypass security in short term thefts costs more than \$440,000 a year

-There remains no evidence of electronic devices being used to defeat the security systems of vehicles stolen for short term purposes.
+There is no evidence of electronic devices being used to defeat the security systems of vehicles stolen for short term purposes.

-Managing young offenders

-Keeping a young person in secure care costs more than \$440,000 a year
+Managing young offenders Keeping a young person in secure care

-On any day there are more than 1,400 young people held in juvenile detention nationally and a very high proportion of them are as a result of motor vehicle offences.
+On any day there are up to 1,500 young people held in juvenile detention nationally and a very high proportion of them are as a result of motor vehicle offences.
 Detention is costly - keeping a young person in secure care costs more than \$440,000 a year - and its impact on post-release re-offending is open to debate.
 Offenders are often returned to the community without the skills or support required to stay away from crime.

-In larger Australian cities it is not uncommon for a 'proficient' young thief to have stolen more than 300 cars by his or her late teens.
+In Australia's largest cities it is not uncommon for a 'proficient' young thief to have stolen more than 300 cars by his or her late teens.

 High rate vehicle theft is also a strong indicator of a young person's likely involvement in other forms of crime.
-Car crime also kills, with 59 theft-related fatalities across Australia in the past five years - almost half of them young people under 21 years of age.
+It also kills, with 60 theft-related fatalities across Australia since 2013.
+Half of those deaths were young people aged between 10 and 21.
+Most resulted from a combination of excess speed, drugs and alcohol.
+Five were associated with an active police pursuit.